Direct Line: (214) 888-4845

-Prior to joining Caldwell Cassady & Curry, Mr. Pearson represented a wide range of clients at McKool Smith across a variety of industries, including contract disputes related to purchasing private jets, publishing best-selling novels, selling auction rate securities, non-payment of wages, and developing real estate related to The Rangers Ballpark in Arlington.
-He also represents a wide range of clients involved in patent disputes, including technology related to electronic checking transfers, dynamically configurable computer processors, embedding interactive objects in web pages, methods for improving the speed and efficiency of web servers, systems for facilitating the creation of secure communication links, and systems related to fighting data piracy.
-His experience spans the entire litigation spectrum.
+Prior to the formation of Caldwell Cassady & Curry, he represented a wide range of clients at McKool Smith across a variety of industries, including contract disputes related to purchasing private jets, publishing best-selling novels, selling auction rate securities, non-payment of wages, and developing real estate related to The Rangers Ballpark in Arlington.